Your Work-Life Balance

 Your overall ‘income' might be high, but your salary is very low.

 So, what do you do?
 Well of course if you're technologically and entrepreneurially minded you can set up some kind of online business that will generate revenue for you in a very hands-off manner.

 It could mean writing and selling an e-book.

-It could mean buying and selling websites for a marked-up price or even using drop-shipping so that you don't need to do the work at all.
+It could mean buying and selling websites for a marked-up price, working online stock trading platforms or even using drop-shipping so that you don't need to do the work at all.